How to Export Emails From Microsoft 365 Outlook as EML Files

 As a Microsoft 365 user or admin, you can save emails from Outlook in EML format using the following methods.
 While all three methods help users export their emails, the final method provides admins the capability to export any user emails.

-How to Save an Email as an EML File in Outlook on the Web?
+- Save an email as an EML file in Outlook on the web

 Outlook Web provides a straightforward method for exporting emails to EML.
 Follow these step-by-step instructions to seamlessly export your emails: